Shengruyuyu/GTBIS/README.md

   ```
   Run this script to train the model and automatically save it to the specified path.
   - #### Step Inputs:
-    TXT format file for cross-validation for model training: e.g.: ​`dataset/train_val_txt/train_1.txt​`.
+    TXT format file for cross-validation for model training: e.g.: ​`data_demo/train_1.txt​`.

-    TXT format files for cross-validation for model validation: e.g.: ​`dataset/train_val_txt/val_1.txt​`.
+    TXT format files for cross-validation for model validation: e.g.: ​`data_demo/val_1.txt​`.

     Patch feature path: e.g.: ​`results/features​`.

   - #### Step Outputs:
-    The model with the best performance on the internal validation set: stored in the path corresponding to the --model_path parameter.
+    The model with the best performance on the internal validation set: Stored in the path corresponding to the ​`model_path​` parameter.

-    Training logs: are stored in the path corresponding to the ​`log_path parameter​`.
+    Training logs: Stored in the path corresponding to the ​`log_path parameter​`.

 ### 4. ​Model Test
   ```bash